wavefrontHQ/docs/pages/doc/logging_kuberentes_tutorial.md

     # stop the Proxy
     docker stop <CONTAINER ID>
     ```
-    {% include important.html content="Don't stop the Minikube instance.
+    {% include important.html content="Don't stop the minikube instance.
 You need it running to remove the rest of the configurations." %}
 1. Delete the proxy image.
     ```
     docker rmi wavefronthq/proxy:latest